 Is the ferry between islands included in the pass?

 The cost of the ferry ticket between the North and South Islands is not included.
-We use the Bluebridge Ferry - you can book your crossing with your driver, who will help secure you the best deal.
-The price of being a ferry passenger varies between $50-65 per person depending on the time of year.
+We use the Bluebridge Ferry - you can book the Bluebridge ferry in the Stray Mate App.
+The price of being a ferry passenger varies between $50-70 per person depending on the time of year.

 How do I book the Bluebridge Ferry if I have hopped off in Wellington or Picton?